CircleCI-Archived/orb-starter-kit/README.md

 Once the orb is complete, you will have two new Green workflows in your CircleCI account.
 The first one for the initial setup and the second one will have produced a development version of your orb which contains a sample Command, Executor, and Job.

 You may now simply modify these examples and add your own.
-Any new commit to the repo will produce a development version of the Orb.
+Any new commit to the repo automatically trigger a development pipeline

+#### What happens when I push a commit?

+The Orb CI/CD pipeline begins!
+Your Orb will go through the `lint-pack_validate_publish-dev` workflow.
+The code will first be linted, then passed to the "pack" job which will take your multiple partial yaml files and condense them into a single Orb.yml file, lastly, if specified within the `config.yml`, and defined integration tests will also be ran.

+Based on the branch you push to, the workflow will automatically create a development version of your orb for any branch except for "Master" which will create a production release which will be automatically incremented.

 ### Writing your orb
 This orb provides a basic directory/file structure for a decomposed orb (where commands, jobs, examples, and executors each live in their own YAML file).
 Create each of your commands, jobs, examples, and executors within the requisite folders in the `src` directory.